2007-08: Michael Chaput was drafted in the first round (9th overall) of the 2008 QMJHL Draft by the Lewiston MAINEiacs.

 2009-10: Chaput played in 68 games for the Lewiston MAINEiacs, scoring 28 goals and adding 27 assists for 55 points.
 He added on 60 penalty minutes for the season.
 In 4 playoff games, he picked up 1 assist.

-The younger brother of Carolina prospect Stefan Chaput may be a bit more offensively savvy than his older sibling, but they share the ability to contribute at both ends of the ice.
-Though not overly physical and needing additional strength, Chaput shows a knack for sneaking through traffic and finding open ice.
-He is great in the face-off dot and has the ability to lead a team to victory.
+The younger brother of one-time Carolina defenseman prospect Stephane Chaput, he may be a bit more offensively savvy than his older sibling, but they share the ability to contribute at both ends of the ice.
+He has the ability to get lost in high traffic areas, which makes him dangerous in the offensive zone.
+On defense he relies on his speed and positioning to slow down attacking forwards rather than his physicality.
+Chaput shows a knack for sneaking through traffic and finding open ice.
+He is great in the face-off dot .